 As usual safety is a priority for Gin Gliders.
-The Verso 3 has achieved a very good drop test result of 20.8g, with less airbag volume than the Verso 2 this is a big step forward for our design team.
-The under-seat reserve with shoulder attachment points offers the best safety during a rescue deployment.
+For the Gingo Airlite 4 the design team developed a sewing technique which is found to be stronger than the traditional 'bar-tack' sewing method, this will prolong the life of the harness for longer than ever before.
+The Gingo Airlite 4 has achieved a very good drop test result of 20g, with less airbag volume than the Gingo Airlite 3.
+The under-seat reserve with shoulder at-tachment points offers the best safety during a rescue deployment.
 The rescue container has been redesigned to aid a more efficient opening and closing sequence especially in higher G situations.
-The T-lock get up safety system heps decrease the risk of pilots forgetting to connect the leg straps.
+The T-lock safety system helps decrease the risk of pilots forgetting to connect the leg straps.